gwangmu/tmox/README.md

 ## Notes

  - Like [Tmux](https://github.com/tmux/tmux), Tmox doesn't save the shell across reboots; the detached shell will evaporate when the system that runs the detached shell shuts down or reboots.
+ - It's only about 150 lines!
+(About 110 lines without comments.)
+Go play with the code.

 <details>
 <summary>Click here for technical details.</summary>